lindy-ai/mle_take_home_task/README.md

 * time_spent_seconds (integer) - Total time spent playing during the day
 * ads_impressions (integer) - Total number of seen ads during the day
 * ads_clicks (integer) - Total number of clicked ads during the day

+# problem

+The target of this task is to build a machine leanring model to identify the churns

+Churns are players are not seen after 7th day from the registration